 Even without the hood on, the size of the Tula baby carrier can easily cover you while breastfeeding.
 The hood increases the privacy value and provides comfort and seclusion that you need, especially when breastfeeding in public.

 Superb comfort for both the parent and the baby, this carrier won’t strain your back or pull you forward.
-This carrier has excellent weight distribution so it feels normal as you wear it.
+This carrier has excellent weight distribution, so it feels normal as you wear it.

 The Tula baby carrier, unlike some other brands, is very light and not bulky.
+You can take this carrier any where you go, just pack it in your diaper bag with all your other essentials.

 The almost 14-inch wide seat is great not only for the baby‘s comfort, but also to prevent hip development issues as we have previously discussed.